Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 What is Lean Six Sigma?

 Lean Six Sigma serves as a hybrid approach that combines the best of Six Sigma (quality and consistency) with the best of Lean (efficiency) to help organizations deliver customer value through efficient operations and quality standards, which results in creating higher quality products and services.
 Because it’s approach tackles both issues, Lean Six Sigma has become the most popular methodology in industry.
-From healthcare to government agencies, Lean Six Sigma is can be applied to almost any industry and any job function.
+From healthcare to government agencies, Lean Six Sigma can be applied to almost any industry and any job function.

 The benefits of Lean Six Sigma are widespread.
 These benefits help organizations to: